LEAN-96/RAG-Demystified/README.md

          },
     ]

-However, nowadays tools like [LangChain](https://www.langchain.com/) and [LlamaIndex](https://www.llamaindex.ai/) uses Prompt Templates, where the question and context is passed to the generator through variables.
+However, nowadays tools like [LangChain](https://www.langchain.com/) and [LlamaIndex](https://www.llamaindex.ai/) uses prompt templates, where the question and context is passed to the generator through variables.
 The context contains the top-k relevant documents based on the question:

       Answer the question based on the context: